PhysicalBit7/notes/docs/OOP/33_Heaps_and_Heapsort.md

 ## Heaps

-A .term[heap] is a kind of (usually binary) tree.
+A heap] is a kind of (usually binary) tree.
 They normally come in two varieties:

-* .term[Min-Heaps] always maintain the smallest value at the root.
+* Min-Heaps] always maintain the smallest value at the root.
-* .term[Max-Heaps] always maintain the largest value at the root.
+* Max-Heaps] always maintain the largest value at the root.

 --
 <br/><br/><br/>
-_There is also a more exotic heap called a ".term[min-max-heap]" that allows you to find the smallest and largest values in constant time, but we won't consider that variation here._
+_There is also a more exotic heap called a "min-max-heap]" that allows you to find the smallest and largest values in constant time, but we won't consider that variation here._